rspamd/rspamd.com/_posts/2019-05-16-rspamd-performance.md

 </div>
 </pre>

+Rspamd is also being fed via [proxy worker](https://rspamd.com/doc/workers/rspamd_proxy.html) that runs on another host and performs initial data collection and emitting messages via the Internet providing transport encryption using HTTPCrypt.
+However, its CPU usage is quite negligible - it uses only a single CPU core by around 40% in average.

 ## Results analytics

 As you can see, this machine runs also [Clickhouse](https://clickhouse.yandex), Redis, own recursive resolver - Unbound - and it still has **~80% idle** processing these **1500 messages per second**.